-Visitation within each center will be strictly limited during operating hours with the exception of medical emergency or law enforcement personnel in their official capacity or personnel from the Department of Human Services or Division of Developmental Disabilities.
+Visitation within each center will be strictly limited during operating hours with the exception of those that are essential to operations, emergency medical services in their official capacity or personnel from the Department of Human Services or Division of Developmental Disabilities.
 With the exception of an emergency situation, all visitors shall be required to undergo screening prior to entry and will be required to wear a face covering and maintain proper social distancing at all times.
 Any visitors that have a temperature greater than 100.3 degrees or show other signs of illness shall not be admitted into the building.
 All visitors allowed to enter will be required to wear a face covering.
 If a visitor refuses to wear a face covering they will be denied entry into PrimeTime Center.
-Routine or Annual meetings with support coordinators should take place virtually until further notice.
-Persons providing maintenance or repair services, prospective admissions, prospective employees, entertainers or speakers, and third-party therapists or service providers shall be required to visit the facility after operating hours.
+Routine or Annual meetings with support coordinators will take place virtually until further notice.